pancak3lullz/SECurityTr8Ker/README.md

 ### Running the Script

 1. Clone the repository or download the script to your local machine.
+2. Update the User-Agent lines with a proper User-Agent to align with SEC's requirements.
+  - Something like headers = {'User-Agent': 'Your Company/1.0 (email@emaildomain.com)'}
-2. Open a terminal and navigate to the directory containing the script.
+3. Open a terminal and navigate to the directory containing the script.
-3. Run the script using Python:
+4. Run the script using Python:

 ```bash
 python SECurityTr8Ker.py